 Excellent Resources for Motorcycle Riders

-- The new MSF Basic eCourse - highly recommended by SMARTER for beginning riders as well as experienced riders seeking to enhance their knowledge
+- The MSF Basic eCourse: Highly recommended by SMARTER for beginning riders as well as experienced riders seeking to enhance their knowledge

 - Get trained and licensed

 - Wear protective gear – All the gear, All the time – including a helmet manufactured to the standards set by the DOT